Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 | Fund remediation | Management or product leadership |
 | Accept residual business risk | Authorized risk owner |

-An architect can explain architectural risk.

-A security specialist can explain cyber risk.

-A privacy specialist can explain regulatory exposure.
+Architects, security specialists, and privacy specialists can assess and explain different forms of exposure.

-But accepting material residual risk belongs to an authorized risk owner who is accountable for its consequences.
+But accepting material residual risk belongs to an authorized risk owner who is accountable for the consequences.

 For example: